It’s hard to get your book out there, I know this first hand, and you get desperate to come up with book promotion ideas to solve all your problems.

 Let me ask you this: if you’ve been struggling with this particular pitfall, it might be something not even related to a book quality issue, but how it’s positioned.
 For example, we had an author who came to us with (her words) a paranormal romance.
 We pushed it to that market and did all of our marketing around this particular industry.
 The thing was, it wasn’t *quite* up to snuff, in terms of what paranormal romance readers wanted.
 The book was great, the cover was great, but the slight shift in genre (from paranormal romance to contemporary romance) made a huge difference.
 Sometimes fixes can be small, but have a major impact.
 So consider that before you throw in the book promotion towel.

-No one cares about my book!
 This statement couldn’t be truer.
 No one cares about your book – they only care what your book can do for them.
 See what I did there?
-The problem with most book promotion campaigns is that so often the book is pushed as the center point to the entire pitch, and it’s not.
+The problem with most book promotion ideas is that so often the book is pushed as the center point to the entire pitch, and it’s not.
 Consumers buy on emotion and this is true whether they are buying fiction or non-fiction.
 You have to speak to their emotional trigger.
 Are you entertaining them?
 Educating them?
 Enlightening them?
 The point being that indeed, no one cares about your book – they only care what your book can do for them.
 If it’s a “thrill ride” then that should perhaps be the lead-in to your pitch.
 If it is a surprising look at health and wellness, then that’s your lead in.
 The book plays a major role, but it should not be a pivotal point in your pitch.
 So keep in mind if you feel like no one cares about your book, you’re probably right.
 But if you change your pitch, and change the focus, I bet you’ll find a lot of people care about that!

 Being an author isn’t always easy, in fact sometimes it’s just downright hard.
 But stick with it, even through these hurdles because we know that sometimes the biggest challenges we face are the ones in our head.
 Keep moving forward.
 I promise if you do, good things will happen.